sebastianspross/k8s101/README.md

 az acr create -n <REGISTRY_NAME> -g <RESOURCE_GROUP_NAME> --sku Standard --admin-enabled true --location <LOCATION>
 ```
 ### Prepare the Cluster
-Next, we will deploy own images by using yaml files.
+Next, we will deploy our own images by using yaml files.
 In these yaml files we will link an ACR.
 To enable the AKS to access the ACR we can add the privileges to the existing Service Principal (SP) which was created during the cluster creation.
 In case you do not have enough privileges to do so, we can create a Kubernetes secret.
 Review [this Microsoft Docs](https://docs.microsoft.com/de-de/azure/container-registry/container-registry-auth-aks "https://docs.microsoft.com/de-de/azure/container-registry/container-registry-auth-aks") to understand both ways.

 Replace the variables and run this powershell script to add the privileges to the existing SP.
 ```powershell